Sub-Riemannian interpolation inequalities: Preliminaries

-\begin{theorem}[Conjugate points and minimality] Let $\gamma: [0,1] \to M$ be a minimizing geodesic, which does not contain abnormal segments.
-Then $\gamma(s)$ is not conjugate to $\gamma(s')$ for every $s,s'\in [0,1]$ with $|s-s'|<1$. \end{theorem} Theorem \ref{t:noconj} is a consequence of the second variation formula for the sub-Riemann\-ian energy.
-This fact is not new, and well-known to experts.
-An explicit statement can be found in the preprint version of \cite[Prop.\ 5.15]{FR-mass}, and is proved in \cite{S-index}.
-For self-containedness, we provide a proof in Appendix \ref{app:B}, following the arguments of \cite{nostrolibro}.
-Notice that, as in the Riemannian case, it remain possible that $\gamma(1)$ is conjugate to $\gamma(0)$ along $\gamma$.
+\begin{theorem}[Conjugate points and minimality] Let $\gamma: [0,1] \to M$ be a minimizing geodesic which does not contain abnormal segments.
+Then $\gamma(s)$ is not conjugate to $\gamma(s')$ for every $s,s'\in [0,1]$ with $|s-s'|<1$. \end{theorem} Theorem \ref{t:noconj} is not new, and well-known to experts.
+We provide a self-contained proof in Appendix \ref{app:B}, following the arguments of \cite{nostrolibro} (see also \cite{S-index}).
+Notice that, as in the Riemannian case, $\gamma(1)$ can be conjugate to $\gamma(0)$ along $\gamma$.